 "Her face was like a flower and glowed like the jasmine's sheen; her sweet body smelt of spice and nard and myrrh; music sprang from the gentle touch of her hands; and one glance from her was sufficient for the recipient to be drowned within the deep wells of her glorious eyes."

-But hers is not a mere transient, fading beauty of the physical and outward self, for: "Although the rose is beautiful, it needs the background of its leaves before its beauty can be fully realised"—as we may read further; and it is thanks to the Master's teachings that her inner, spiritual beauty irradiates her entire being and shines outwardly for all to see—the only true beauty in a human being, and one which can never fade away.
+But hers is not a mere transient, fading beauty of the physical and outward self, for: "Although the rose is beautiful, it needs the background of its leaves before its beauty can be fully realised"—as we may read further; and it is thanks to the Master's teachings that her inner, spiritual beauty irradiates her entire being and shines outwardly for all to see—the only true beauty a human being can ever possess, and one which can never fade away.
 This is a good lesson in point for all those hasty women (and men, ye gods!) of to-day who choose to meddle with their outward looks by means of plastic surgery and botox injections, all the while forgetting what a vapid dream it really is, and how short-sighted!
 Life filled with virtue and good thoughts, Mind attuned with Nature and the infinite, sensitive to the un-apparent Harmony which yet permeates all being; good deeds and a clean and upright heart—only these can outlast the ravages of old-age, for through them the greater, inner beauty will increase in lustre and smooth out the wrinkles of all tomorrows!
 The rest is, verily, dross—and evidently so, if we but look around us or turn on the TV.